Martin Prescott/E+/Getty images

 How to read an Electricity Facts Label

-Here is a sample Electricity Facts Label from one of 4Change Energy’s plans.
+The following image is an Electricity Facts Label detailing a Texas energy plan from 4Change Energy in 2023.
 The EFL for your plan may look slightly different from this sample, but it should include the same information in a similar format.
-We’ll break down each section of the EFL to explain what the numbers and information mean.
+We’ll break down each section to clarify how to read the EFL and understand what the numbers and information mean.

 EFL by Save On Energy